 America’s Real War: An Orthodox Rabbi Insists That Judeo-Christian Values are Vital for Our Nation’s Survival was written precisely for the reason that you mention in your closing paragraph.
 We wanted to provide intellectual ammunition to those wishing to base their views on the Bible.
 In addition, we wanted to explain about the cultural fractures undermining what we call the Jewish community that are not well understood by most Christians, or to be honest, by many Jews as well.

 As you know, Secular Fundamentalism is an extremist form of religion and heretics are not tolerated.
 It is incredibly hard to change people’s minds with logical arguments; we can, however, feel strengthened in our own views and work to change hearts.

 America’s Real War played an important role in the culture wars of the time and we are eager for the updated version to do so at this time.
-We do hope that you have checked out and will join us in this Master Class.
+Be strong and of good courage,

 Rabbi Daniel and Susan Lapin